Yiru-Jiao/research_misconduct/README.md

-# This repository will host an interactive educational page to raise awareness of research misconduct in the field of traffic safety
+# This repository will host an interactive educational page to raise the awareness of research misconduct and help people properly deal with it if unfortunately being involved.
+Questions, suggestions, contribution, and discussion are welcome via Issues or any format of personal contact.